appsinacup/godot-softbody2d/README.md

 This will create multiple rigidbodies for each region of the object.

-If you want Breakable Softbody2D add RigidbodyScript field to `breakable_rigidbody2d.gd` (done in inspector at SoftBody2D/Rigidbody/Rigidbody Script)
-, which you can also extend.
+# How to install

+Download the sourcecode and move only the addons folder it contains into your project folder addons folder.

 # Features

 * Non-Breakable and Breakable softbodies
 * Pin Joint or Groove Joint

+If you want Breakable Softbody2D add RigidbodyScript field to `breakable_rigidbody2d.gd` (done in inspector at SoftBody2D/Rigidbody/Rigidbody Script)
+, which you can also extend.

 # How it works